jasongitmail/super-sitemap/README.md

 };
 ```

-_**Feel free to always set up your sitemap in this manner given it will work optimally whether you
+**Feel free to always set up your sitemap as a sitemap index, given it will work optimally whether you
-have few or many URLs.**_
+have few or many URLs.**

 Your `sitemap.xml` route will now return a regular sitemap when your sitemap's total URLs is less than or equal
 to `maxPerPage` (defaults to 50,000 per the [sitemap